Nazareth | Capernaum | Galilee | Jerusalem

 An exciting day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
 Afterwards, see the Pool of Bethesda, where Jesus healed the paralytic man.
 Prayerfully walk the Via Dolorosa to the Church of the Holy Sepulchre and climb the steps up Mt.
 Calvary to pray at the site of the Crucifixion.
 Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead and the Chapel of St. Helena where she found the true cross.
 Enjoy some prayerful time here before returning to our hotel.
 (B, D, Mass)

-This morning, we head to Mt.
-Zion, where Christ celebrated the Last Supper with His Apostles in the Upper Room and instituted the Sacrament of the Eucharist.
-Together we journey to Dormition Abbey, the traditional site where Mary was assumed into heaven.
+This morning we travel to Mt.
+Zion, where Christ celebrated the Last Supper in the Upper Room and instituted the Sacrament of the Eucharist.
+Together we journey to pray the rosary at Dormition Abbey, the traditional site where Mary was assumed into heaven.
 Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu.
 A golden rooster sits atop, recalling the place where Peter denied Jesus three times (Matthew 26).
 This was the site of the palace of the high priest Caiaphas, where Jesus was brought to jail after His arrest and kept in the dungeon that sits underneath the Church.
-After lunch, we enter the Old City once more and visit the Wailing Wall, a solemn site for the Jewish people where prayers are inserted between the stones of the last remaining section of the Temple of Jerusalem which was destroyed by the Romans in 70 A.D.
-The rest of the afternoon is free to explore the Old City on our own.
+This afternoon we will drive to Abu Ghosh (Emmaus) where Jesus appeared following His Resurrection and revealed Himself to His disciples (Luke 24).
+We will have ample time to reflect upon our own walk with Jesus on this pilgrimage before returning to Jerusalem for our farewell dinner.
 (B, D, Mass)

 Our time pondering the wonder and awe of the Holy Land comes to an end.
 We transfer to the airport in Tel Aviv to catch our return flight home.